-#532 Spanish II: ♦
+#532 Spanish II: ◆

-Students will continue language study in the five areas as outlined by the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
+Students will continue language study in the five areas as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
 They will continue to develop their listening, speaking, reading, and writing skills begun in Spanish I. They will become more proficient in spontaneous use of the language and will continue to make real-life and functional applications.
-Audio-visual materials, the Internet, magazines and newspapers will supplement regular classroom activities.
+Music, audio-visual materials, the Internet, and print material will support the curriculum.
 The students will study the culture of Spain and Latin America and will understand the role of Hispanic customs and peoples in the United States.